Pylons/pyramid/docs/tutorials/bfgwiki2/index.rst

 =======================================

-This tutorial introduces a :term:`SQLAlchemy` and :term:`url dispatch` -based BFG application to a developer with at least passing familiarity to Python.
-When we're done with the tutorial, the developer will have created a basic Wiki application with authentication.
+This tutorial introduces a :term:`SQLAlchemy` and :term:`url dispatch` -based :mod:`repoze.bfg` application to a developer familiar with Python.
+When the tutorial is finished, the developer will have created a basic Wiki application with authentication.

 Contents: